suryapa1/agents-ai/labs.md

 ![Merge complete](./images/aa7.png?raw=true "Merge complete")

-9. Notice that the location *London* supplied in the user query was converted into an appropriate latitude and longitude for the tool call by the LLM.
+9. Notice that the location *Paris, France* supplied in the user query was converted into an appropriate latitude and longitude for the tool call by the LLM.
 Then the output of the tool run was converted to a user-friendly weather report as the final answer.

 10. (Optional) If you get done early and want to play around, you can try changing the user query.
 If you don't seem to get a response after the function is called, it may be due to the API limiting.
 Ctrl-C to cancel the run and try again.
 <p align="center">